varunk08/book_notes/programming/effective_modern_cpp.md

 Using custom deleters as lambda expressions means size increment of `std::unique_ptr` is from  one word to two. these lamdba expressions must be stateless, captureless.
 `std::unique_ptr`  comes in two forms, one for individual objects `std::unique_ptr<T>` and one for arrays `std::unique_ptr<T[]>`
 `std::unique_ptr` can be easily converted into a `std::shared_ptr`.

+#### 19: Use `std::shared_ptr` for shared-ownership resource management
+`std::shared_ptr` tries to implement something similar to garbage collection but with predictable timing of destructors.
+The last `std::shared_ptr` that was pointing to an object destroys the object when it is destroyed or when it points to something else.